oVirt/ovirt-site/source/release/4.2.8/index.html.md

 The oVirt Project is pleased to announce the availability of the 4.2.8 release as of January 22, 2019.

+Release has been updated on January 29, 2019.

 oVirt is an open source alternative to VMware™ vSphere™, providing an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 7.6,